How to pronounce The central bank announced an increase in interest rates yesterday. in American English

 ə→◌

-Silent T/D Across Words between "interest" & "rates"The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.
+Silent T/D Across Words between "interest" & "rates"The "t" at the end of "interest" is dropped before the consonant starting "rates" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.

 →tʃ/dʒ/ʃ/ʒ